dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 - `get_snapshot_epoch` — reports the current snapshot epoch and last update timestamp for observability

+Because clients must discover the shared-memory region dynamically, `get_shm_name` is a first-class endpoint in this architecture rather than a legacy helper; any compliant server should implement it whenever shared memory is available.
 Clients interact with the server instead of reading the shared memory directly for point quotes, avoiding race conditions and heavy parsing.

 ## Shared Memory Seqlock